MetaMask/metamask-improvement-proposals/MIPs/mip-7.md

 API Maintainers will implement the 7715 permission interface in coordination with multiple MetaMask teams.

 ## Developer Adoption Considerations
-This proposal introduces a non-breaking optional opt-in alternative connection path, so exiting dApps slow to adopt it will not need to make changes at release.
+This proposal introduces a non-breaking optional alternative connection path, so exiting dApps slow to adopt it will not need to make changes at release.

 Developers who choose early adoption should carefully consider the UX of managing today's connection models alongside the proposed alternate connection model.
 Developers building new apps may choose to only support the alternate connection model, given the massive UX gains.

 A granular permissions system using ERC-7715 as a foundation offers flexibility and extensibility.
 Developers should expect additional backward-compatible features that build on this proposal.

-Once the 7715 Permissions API reaches mass adoption in the industry, today's connection models may be deprecated.

 ## User Experience Considerations
 The proposed JSON-RPC methods offer users a significantly different experience with dApps that will require education.